-To promote and facilitate access to stable housing as a base for improved child and family well-being.
+To promote and facilitate strategies in communities that ensure access to stable and adequate housing – as the vital platform for child and family well-being.

 We envision a world in which access to safe, decent, and affordable housing for vulnerable families and children has been prioritized at the federal level, facilitated through diverse service systems at the state level, and ensured at the local level through integrated, family-centered, and community-based strategies.

-Our goals are to work together with strategic partners to promote proven and/or promising program models and systems change approaches and to develop new models and approaches based upon the following key principles:
+Recognizing that complex, intersecting problems like family homelessness, poverty, and housing instability are best addressed by aligning and integrating existing resources and systems in new ways, Partnering for Change works together with strategic partners to promote proven and/or promising program models and systems change approaches and to develop new models and approaches based upon the following key principles:

-- 2. Safe, decent and affordable housing provides the vital base for child and family well-being.
+2. Safe, decent and affordable housing provides the vital platform for improved child and family well-being.

 3. Strategies to promote child and family well-being should be provided within a context of basic human rights, including the right to adequate housing, income, food, education, healthcare, and necessary social services.